 4. Choose your question type

 Besides, in some cases, questionnaires have both types of questions to have overall knowledge and in-depth understanding.
-If you are using questionnaires for feedback surveys, you can collect data with multiple-choice questions, rating scale, Likert scale, and even open-ended questions (wherever necessary).

 5. Decide on the Question Length